Nutritionist-Recommended IBS Diet: The Top Food Choices To Achieve IBS Relief & Prevent It

-Irritable bowel syndrome, or IBS, affects an estimated 13 million people in the UK and around the world [1].
-For those living with IBS, managing symptoms such as bloating, abdominal pain, constipation or diarrhoea can feel overwhelming.
-Recent research has highlighted the vital role of the gut microbiome in digestive health, offering a new perspective on symptom management.
+Irritable bowel syndrome, or IBS, affects an estimated 13 million people in the UK and around the world, often leading to symptoms such as bloating, abdominal pain, and altered bowel movements.
+Managing these symptoms can be challenging, but diet plays a central role in finding relief.

-The insights provided in this article are provided by Vivere's Head of Nutrition, Yusra Serdaroglu Aydin, a registered dietitian with a background in nutrition, food engineering and culinary arts.
+The insights provided in this article are from Vivere’s Head of Nutrition, Yusra Serdaroglu Aydin, a registered dietitian with a background in nutrition, food engineering, and culinary arts.
 Her approach is grounded in science and shaped by a strong understanding of personalised nutrition and the human microbiome.

 Key Takeaways